awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

-# Using inference Inf1 instances on Amazon ECS<a name="ecs-inference"></a>
+# Using Trn1 and Inf1 instances on Amazon Linux 2 on Amazon ECS<a name="ecs-inference"></a>

+You can register [Amazon EC2 Trn1](http://aws.amazon.com/ec2/instance-types/trn1/) and [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances to your clusters for machine learning workloads\.

+Amazon EC2 Trn1 instances are powered by [AWS Trainium](http://aws.amazon.com/machine-learning/trainium/) chips, which are custom built by Amazon Web Services\.
+These instances provide high performance and low cost training for machine learning in the cloud\.
+You can train a machine learning inference model using a machine learning framework with AWS Neuron on a Trn1 instance\.
+Then, you can run the model on a Inf1 instance to use the acceleration of the AWS Inferentia chips\.

- You can register [Amazon EC2 Inf1](http://aws.amazon.com/ec2/instance-types/inf1/) instances to your clusters for machine learning inference workloads\.
-These Amazon EC2 Inf1 instances are powered by [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chips, which are custom built by Amazon Web Services to provide high performance and lowest cost inference in the cloud\.
+The Amazon EC2 Inf1 instances are powered by [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chips, which are custom built by Amazon Web Services\.
+They provide high performance and lowest cost inference in the cloud\.

 Machine learning models are deployed to containers using [AWS Neuron](http://aws.amazon.com/machine-learning/neuron/), which is a specialized SDK\.
-It consists of a compiler, runtime, and profiling tools that optimize the machine learning inference performance of Inferentia chips\.
-AWS Neuron supports popular machine learning frameworks such as TensorFlow, PyTorch, and Apache MXNet \(Incubating\)\.
+The SDK consists of a compiler, runtime, and profiling tools that optimize the machine learning performance of AWS machine learning chips\.
+AWS Neuron supports popular machine learning frameworks such as TensorFlow, PyTorch, and Apache MXNet\.

 ## Considerations<a name="ecs-inference-considerations"></a>

 Before you begin deploying Neuron on Amazon ECS, consider the following:
-+ Your clusters can contain a mix of Inf1 and non\-Inf1 instances\.
++ Your clusters can contain a mix of Trn1, Inf1, and other instances\.
-+ We recommend that you place only one task with an Inferentia resource requirement for each Inf1 instance\.
++ You need a Linux application in a container that uses a machine learning framework that supports AWS Neuron\.
+**Important**
+Applications that use other frameworks might not have improved performance on Trn1 and Inf1 instances\.
++ Only one inference or inference\-training task can run on each [AWS Trainium](http://aws.amazon.com/machine-learning/trainium/) or [AWS Inferentia](http://aws.amazon.com/machine-learning/inferentia/) chip\.
+Each chip has two cores that are associated with it\.
+You can run as many tasks as there are chips for each of your Trn1 and Inf1 instances\.
 + When creating a service or running a standalone task, you can use instance type attributes when you configure task placement constraints\.
 This ensures that the task is launched on the container instance that you specify\.
-Doing so can help you optimize overall resource utilization and ensure that tasks for inference workloads are on your Inf1 instances\.
+Doing so can help you optimize overall resource utilization and ensure that tasks for inference workloads are on your Trn1 or Inf1 instances\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

   In the following example, a task is run on an `Inf1.xlarge` instance on your `default` cluster\.